AOSC-Archive/aosc-os-core/README.md

 * Only tool chain level packages like gcc, llvm, and glibc, etc. will be included;
 * **ALL** security updates will be provided when applicable.

+### An example of update cycle
+AOSC OS3, after being released as the last versioned build release (it will start rolling while AOSC OS Core is still versioned), it will release versions like follows:

+* Stable series: 3.1, 3.2, 3.3, ..., 3.10, 3.11, ...
+* Experimental (playground) series: 3.99.1, 3.99.2, ..., 3.99.10, 3.99.11, ...

+Stable and Experimental series will not affect each other, nor do they have a "testing - release" relationship.
+3.99 series (Experimental) will become the future 4.0 series...
+And the cycle continues.

 ## Packages
 AOSC OS Core will include the following packages: